losrobbos/api-connect-guide/README.md

-# How to work with an API
+# How to connect & work with an API

 Throughout this guide we will use our central message API for training: